lsim/faderfox-editor/ec4-v2-vue/vue+vite/README.md

 ## TODO

+- Write protect bundle checkmark?
+Is there an easy way to make all inputs/links/... disabled?
 - Undo functionality somehow?
 Pinia has something built in
 - IDEA: Shift + Ctrl + nav or eg Alt + Tab could select a range of encoders (eg for inserting incremental values)
 - Send to EC4 activity indicator?
 Or a modal you can't dismiss?
 Or a simulated progress bar that also blocks further midi IO?